 Brooke Sheldon, Program Coordinator

 assists Mary Jane Walsh in the day to day running of the Tisch London Program.
 She has previously worked for one of Australia’s largest health funds in administration.
-Brooke is a graduate of the University of Queensland, Australia.
+She is a graduate of the University of Queensland, Australia.
 She holds a B.A in Anthropology and Australian history, an Honours degree in Anthropology and a Masters in Museum Studies.
 Her current research involves cultural heritage and Victorian Spiritualism.

-has taught at Liverpool Hope and Manchester Universities and directed at many British drama schools.
+Has taught at Liverpool Hope and Manchester Universities and directed at many British drama schools.
 He was artistic director of the Oxford Stage Company, Liverpool Playhouse, and the Arts Theatre in London.
 He has directed over 200 productions, ranging from the West End to opera and children’s theatre, and his own plays have been produced professionally in London.
-He is course director of Foundation Studies in Performance at the Drama Centre in London and associate artistic director at Anvil Arts Theatre in Basingstoke, England.
+He is the course director of Foundation Studies in Performance at the Drama Centre in London and associate artistic director at Anvil Arts Theatre in Basingstoke, England.

-Mandie Wright, Studies in Shakespeare (4 points)
+Mandie Wright, Studies in Shakespeare